Alexsanchez-WP/Login-AWP_WordPress_Plugin/trunk/readme.txt

 == Upgrade Notice ==

-= 3.2.0 =
+= 3.2.2 =
-This update includes all improvements and fixes from version 3.1.0 and resolves an important issue with the feedback system when deactivating the plugin.
-The previous version could generate AJAX errors during feedback submission, which has been fixed.
-Additionally, this version enhances error handling for feedback submissions and improves data sanitization.
-We recommend all users update to this version.
+This update fixes remaining issues with the deactivation feedback system and improves overall plugin performance.
+We've optimized resource usage to make your site faster and more responsive.
+Update recommended for all users.